franciscost59/franciscost59/README.md

 - 👋 Hi, I’m @franciscost59
 - 👀 I’m interested in music.
 In particular I love jazz and to know more about music history.
 - 🌱 I’m currently learning music theory and improvisation at the Oporto Jazz School.
-- 💞️ I’m looking to collaborate on pojects that can lead to development in musical education and learning.
+- 💞️ I’m looking to collaborate on projects that can lead to developments in musical education and music learning.
 - 📫 Furthermore, I have a master degrees in geophysical sciences and I have been working as a data scientis for the past two years.
 If you want to talk just pm me!

 <!---